BTG Limited: History

 In 1948, the National Research Development Corporation was formed with the purpose of commercialising innovations that arose from public funded research.
 This was complemented, in November 1975, by the establishment of the National Enterprise Board to implement the then-Government's policy of moving public sector industry into commercial private enterprise.

+During 1983, the British Technology Group acquired the commercialisation rights to magnetic resonance imaging (MRI) (under a revenue share scheme).
+Thereafter, it proceeded to license a large part of the world market in MRI, including licensees such as General Electric and Philips.

 These two organisations were merged by the Government in 1981 to form a new, non-statutory body called the British Technology Group.

-It acted principally to license and commercialise the use of publicly funded developments.
-The Group was put onto a statutory footing in the British Technology Group Act 1991 with HM Treasury initially being the only shareholder.
-Subsequently, in March 1992, Cinven arranged a management buy-out from the Government.
-The company later floated on the London Stock Exchange in 1995.
-Three years later, on 27 May 1998, the Group adopted its present name.
-It now focuses its work on developing and commercialising medical innovations.
+During the early 1990s, the British Technology Group was reorganised under a statutory footing as per the British Technology Group Act 1991. initially, HM Treasury was the organisation's sole shareholder.
+In March 1992, the private equity firm Cinven arranged a management buy-out of the British Technology Group from the British Government.
+Three years later, the company was floated on the London Stock Exchange.

-Since acquiring the commercialisation rights to magnetic resonance imaging (MRI) (under a revenue share scheme) in 1983, BTG has come to license a large part of the world market in MRI, including licensees such as General Electric and Philips.
+On 27 May 1998, it was rebranded as BTG Limited, after which it primarily focused on the development and commercialising of medical innovations.

 BTG plc completed the acquisition of Protherics PLC in December 2008 and of Biocompatibles International plc in January 2011.
-In May 2016 BTG plc acquired the Israeli company Galil Medical for US$110 million.
+In May 2016, BTG plc acquired the Israeli company Galil Medical for US$110 million.
 In September 2018, BTG plc acquired Novate Medical for up to $150 million.

-In late November 2018 Boston Scientific announced it would acquire BTG for $4.2 billion.
+In November 2018, the American company Boston Scientific announced that it would acquire BTG in exchange for $4.2 billion.
 The transaction was due to complete in August 2019.